nandanajm2003/Pomodoro/README.md

 ## Key Features :

--Pomodoro Timer: The core functionality of the project is a timer that follows the Pomodoro Technique.
+->Pomodoro Timer: The core functionality of the project is a timer that follows the Pomodoro Technique.
 Users can set the duration of work intervals and breaks, and the timer will count down the time remaining for each interval.

--Water Reminder: This feature notifies users to drink water at regular intervals to stay hydrated during work sessions.
+->Water Reminder: This feature notifies users to drink water at regular intervals to stay hydrated during work sessions.
 Users can set the interval for water reminders according to their preferences.

--Goal Generator: This allows users to input their daily tasks, including the day, time, and activity making it easy for users to organize and manage their tasks alongside their work sessions.
+->Goal Generator: This allows users to input their daily tasks, including the day, time, and activity making it easy for users to organize and manage their tasks alongside their work sessions.

--Alert: This alerts the user 10 seconds before the timer goes off.
+->Alert: This alerts the user 10 seconds before the timer goes off.

--Break notification: Shows a break notification after the timer goes off.
+->Break notification: Shows a break notification after the timer goes off.

 ## Timer: